What is Yunis-Varon syndrome?

 Mutations in the FIG4 gene are responsible for the majority of the cases of the syndrome.

 The syndrome has been reported in families where the parents of the children affected were related by blood.
-This increases the risk of them passing on a recessive disorder, as Yunis-Varon is.
+This increases the risk of them passing on a recessive disorder, as Yunis Varon is.

 What are the main symptoms of Yunis-Varon syndrome?

-The unique facial features associated with the syndrome include a small head (microcephaly), a tented upper lip, small jaw, as well as sparse or absent eyebrows and eyelashes.
-Midface hypoplasia is also common with the syndrome, Midface hypoplasia is when the upper jaw, cheekbones and eye sockets have not grown with the rest of the face.
+The unique facial features associated with the syndrome include a small head (microcephaly), a tented upper lip, a small jaw, as well as sparse or absent eyebrows and eyelashes.
+Midface hypoplasia is also common with the syndrome, Midface hypoplasia is when the upper jaw, cheekbones, and eye sockets have not grown with the rest of the face.
 This in turn creates a unique appearance.

 Digit (finger and toe) abnormalities are also symptoms of the syndrome.
 This can include absent thumbs, as well as missing bones from the end of fingers and toes.
 Other bone abnormalities may be present which affect the digits.
 This often leads to shortened fingers and toes in affected individuals.